Karen Schroeder Kassel, MS, RD, MEd

 running, cycling, and other endurance sports demand, but relies on different muscle groups, which can leave you aching in unfamiliar places.

 Regular workouts can help you stay ready for your next hike.
 Concentrate on your leg muscles and core during strength training.
-Keep in mind you will need to combine that with some cardiovascular training for endurance.
+Keep in mind that you will need to combine that with some cardiovascular training for endurance.

 Dehydration can occur as a result of strenuous activity, high altitudes, and not drinking enough water.
-It can give you a headache and make you feel tired, irritable, and dizzy.
+It can give you a headache and make you feel tired, irritable, and lightheaded.
 Make sure to drink plenty of water before, during, and after your hike.

 Consult your trail guide to learn which animals you may meet along your trek.
 Check with the local ranger to find out if there are any special rules you need to follow.